awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    The query returns a count of different versions of aws\-cfn\-bootstrap, which is an AWS application present on Amazon EC2 Linux and Windows instances\.

-1. Individually copy and paste the following statements into the query editor, replace *Bucket\-Name* and *Bucket\-Prefix* with information for Amazon S3, and then choose **Run Query**\.
+1. Individually copy and paste the following statements into the query editor, replace *bucket\-name* and *bucket\-prefix* with information for Amazon S3, and then choose **Run Query**\.
 These statements set up additional Inventory tables in Athena\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS ssminventory.AWS_AWSComponent (